Campfires limited to select locations as fire danger increases

 Starting on Aug.
-26, 2022, at 12:01 a.m., the Bureau of Land Management will further restrict certain public activities on BLM-managed lands in Coos, Douglas, and Curry Counties to prevent human-caused fire and reduce wildfire potential.
+26, the Bureau of Land Management further restricted certain public activities on BLM-managed lands in Coos, Douglas, and Curry counties to prevent human-caused fire and reduce wildfire potential.

 In addition to campfires, the following activities are restricted:

-Smoking is only allowed while in vehicles on improved rads, in boats on the water, or at designated areas.
+⦁ Smoking is only allowed while in vehicles on improved roads, in boats on the water or at designated areas.

 Visitors to BLM-managed lands are also required to carry with them tools to ensure small fires can be put out quickly.
 These tools include a shovel, axe, and at least one gallon of water or a 2.5 pound fire extinguisher.